chanchanngann/data-streaming-on-eks/README.md

 ![](images/22_snowflake_secret.png)

-4. Create a role for connector using [kafka-connector-role.yaml](kafka/kafka-connector/kafka-connector-role.yaml).
+4. Create a Role for connector `connector-configuration-role` using [kafka-connector-role.yaml](kafka/kafka-connector/kafka-connector-role.yaml).
    - This Role has to be created in the namespace where the Secret or Config Map (`snowflake-credentials`) we want to use exists.
    - The only operation this Role allows is `get` to read the Secret `snowflake-credentials`.
    - So that the configuration provider with this Role will not be able to modify the secret or read any other secrets.